Carlos-M-A/notes/python/django-rest-framework.md

 But, normally, you will use __custom permissions__.
 Then:
 * Create your custom authentication classes in `permissions.py`
+* Use `has_permission` for checks that don't need the object data.
+For checking data only related to the user, the request, the view, the current datetime, etc; but not to check object data.
+* Use `has_object_permission` for checking every data from the object, or that is related to the object.
 * Use always `IsAuthenticated`
 * `permission_classes`: First `IsAuthenticated`, then your custom permission classes in order of importance
 * If the view is unrestricted, use `AllowAny` to make it explicit